atsaloli/cf-health-check/cf-health-check.md

 ### Policy Style
 - Follow a consistent [policy style](https://docs.cfengine.com/latest/guide-writing-and-serving-policy-policy-style.html).
-- Keep the scope of the policy in bundles and files to manageable amounts, making it easier to understand.
-Don't bundle together things that should be separate.
+- Keep your policy in bundles and files to manageable amounts, making it easier to understand.
+Don't group together things that should be separate.
 - Define your variables in current bundle or in a common generic global bundle as much as possible.
 - Name your bundles so it's clear to a non-expert what the bundles are about.
 - Put classes in common bundles when you need to use them in multiple bundles.